teleivo/cs143/README.md

 I took the course suggestion to heart: don't spend much time on optimizing the amount of passes as there is plenty of logic to get right 😅.
 There is definitely lots of room for improvement!

+Some improvements I or you :yum: could make
+* use proper generics in the CS143 template code like `Enumeration`
+* expand the stack in one go for all things that the current activation needs to store instead of pushing/incrementing every single item
+* store local variables in registers before using the stack (register allocation)
+* only store local variables that are actually used (dead code elimination)

 ## License

 This repo contains my solutions to the [CS143 Compilers](https://web.stanford.edu/class/cs143/)